pzakha/linux-pkg/README.md

 of some of the scripts defined above.

 * **DISABLE_PLATFORM_CHECK**: Set to "true" to disable the check that makes sure we are running on an Ubuntu Bionic (18.04) system in AWS.
 Affects all scripts.

 * **DRY_RUN**: Set to "true" to prevent `updateall.sh` from updating production package repositories. `updateall.sh` will invoke `push-updates.sh` with `-n`.

 * **PUSH_GIT_USER, PUSH_GIT_PASSWORD**: Set to the git credentials used to push updates to package repositories.
 Affects `updateall.sh` and `push-updates.sh`.

 * **BUILD_ALL**: Defaults to "true".
 When not set to "true", `buildall.sh` will build only one package, defined by environment variable SINGLE_PACKAGE_NAME.

 * **SINGLE_PACKAGE_NAME**: When running `buildall.sh`, this is required if
   BUILD_ALL != "true" and specifies the package to build.
 Note that if BUILD_ALL == "true", then all the packages will be built but other SINGLE_PACKAGE_* parameters mentioned below are used to override the defaults for the package.
   When running `updateall.sh`, if SINGLE_PACKAGE_NAME is set then only that package will be updated.

 * **SINGLE_PACKAGE_GIT_URL, SINGLE_PACKAGE_GIT_BRANCH, SINGLE_PACKAGE_VERSION,
   SINGLE_PACKAGE_REVISION**: Applies to `buildpkg.sh`, and to `buildall.sh` but
   only when with SINGLE_PACKAGE_NAME set.
 Overrides defaults for the given package.

 * **DEFAULT_REVISION**: Default revision to use for packages that do not have a revision defined.
 If not set, it will be auto-generated from the timestamp.
   Applies to `buildpkg.sh` and `buildall.sh`.

 * **DEFAULT_BRANCH**: Default git branch to use when fetching a package that does not have a branch explicitly defined.
 If not set, it will default to "master".
 Applies to `buildpkg.sh` and `buildall.sh`.

 * **CHECKSTYLE**: Applies to `buildall.sh`.
 Passes `-c` to `buildpkg.sh` when CHECKSTYLE == "true" to execute the `checkstyle` hook when building a package.
   See [Package Definition](#package-definition) section for more details about the hook.

-* **KERNEL_VERSIONS**: Some packages build kernel modules.
+* **TARGET_PLATFORMS**: Some packages build kernel modules.
 This specifies which kernel versions to build those packages for and accepts a space-separated list of values.
 If the value is a platform, such as "aws" or "generic", then it will auto-determine the default kernel version for the provided platform.
-If KERNEL_VERSIONS is unset or "default", then it will build for all supported platforms.
+If TARGET_PLATFORMS is unset or "default", then it will build for all supported platforms.

 ## Package Definition